 When a player commits more than one form of misconduct at the same time (e. g., dissent and abusive language, denial of an obvious goalscoring opportunity and serious foul play, delaying the restart of play and failure to respect the required distance), the referee can use only one as the official reason for the caution or send off.
-The reason given should reflect whichever act of misconduct is considered the most serious (or, if committed in a professional match, had the highest point value).
+The reason given should reflect whichever act of misconduct is considered the most serious.
 However, all misconduct committed by a player must be noted in the referee's report, including any behavior in addition to the official reason for the caution or send off.
-(See also Advice 12.38.)
+(See also Advice 12.37 and 12.38.)